3-5 Day Itinerary for an Epic Moab Summer Road Trip

 Google any guiding outfits in Moab to get on their books.

-Did you know Dead Horse Point is one of the most photographed places in the U.S?
+Did you know Dead Horse Point is one of the most photographed places in the U.S.?
 There is a famous view of where the Colorado River bends through Canyonlands National Park.
 Add Dead Horse Point State Park to your bucket list!

-Visitors can drive their own vehicles to Moab or fly into one of the surrounding airports.
+Road trippers can drive their own vehicles to Moab or fly into one of the surrounding airports.

 The closest airport is Canyonlands Regional Airport.